 - Swim only in chlorinated swimming pools or safe sea water in affected areas.

 - Check with a reliable source to ensure water facilities (showers, baths etc) at accommodation/recreational facilities are safe (many hotels/facilities draw water directly from nearby lakes, untreated, this water can transmit schistosomiasis).

-- Avoid activities in affected regions that may involve direct water contact, this includes paddling, swimming, diving, snorkeling, rafting, canoeing, water sports etc.
+- Avoid activities in affected regions that may involve direct water contact, this includes paddling, swimming, diving, snorkelling, rafting, canoeing, water sports etc.

 - Only drink bottled or boiled water.

-- Visit your GP for screening tests 8 weeks after return to the UK if you are concerned that you have been exposed, or earlier if you have symptoms.
+- Visit your GP for asessment 8 weeks after return to the UK if you are concerned that you have been exposed, or earlier if you have symptoms.
 Early treatment stops the risk of long term damage.

 - Buy treatment for schistosomiasis overseas.
-This is often sold in resorts and may be counterfeit or taken at the wrong dose or taken too early to cure infection – the drug only works when taken at least 8 weeks after exposure.
+This is often sold in resorts and may be counterfeit, taken at the wrong dose or taken too early to cure infection – the drug only works when taken at least 8 weeks after exposure.

 - Use insect repellent to prevent infection.
 There is no evidence that this works and most repellent is water-soluble and so will simply wash off.

 - Rely on vigorous towel drying of skin after water contact – there is no reliable evidence to prove that this works.

 - Rely on other travellers/locals to inform you if a water source is infected or not – try and find out from an official/reliable source.